Guide to Gifting Cash During the Holidays

 Here are three thoughtful ways to give money as a gift during the holidays.

-When you receive an envelope in lieu of a wrapped present, your mind immediately tells you that you are about to receive one of three things: money, a gift certificate, or an empty card.
+When you receive an envelope in lieu of a wrapped present, your mind immediately tells you that you are about to receive one of three things: money, a gift certificate, or a poem entitled something like, "A Grandchild is the Greatest Gift of All."
 Those three options are just fine, but what’s lost is a bit of the mystery that comes with exchanging gifts.
 After all, if we wanted people to immediately know what we got them, why would we bother with all that wrapping paper?

 If you’re giving cash, consider the presentation.
-Even if you wrap a brick with a check taped to it, it adds a little effort, thought, and intrigue. (“Did you really give me a brick for Christmas?”)
+Even if you wrap a brick with a check taped to it, it adds a little effort, thought, and intrigue.
+Plus, bonus brick!

 Giving cash can seem like you’re just throwing your hands up in the air.
 “I have no idea what you want or like.
 Please just take this $50 and do what you must.”